March 26, 2026 (2w ago)

 One practical recommendation: run Coolify on a separate server from your applications.
 The management layer consumes resources, and mixing it with production workloads creates a single point of failure.
 That means budgeting for at least two servers — one for Coolify itself (~$5/mo) and one for your apps.

 Coolify's pricing splits into two tracks: completely free self-hosting, or a paid Cloud tier that manages the control plane for you.
-Self-hosted Coolify is free forever under the Apache 2.0 license — you only pay for your VPS (Coolify Pricing, 2026).
-Cloud pricing starts at $5/mo for 2 servers with a 20% annual discount available.
+Self-hosted Coolify is free forever under the Apache 2.0 license -- you only pay for your VPS.
+Cloud pricing starts at $5/mo for 2 servers, with additional servers at $3/mo each and a 20% annual discount available.
+The Cloud tier is a management layer only -- VPS costs are separate.
+All pricing details are on Coolify's pricing page.

 | Item | Cost |